 If you do not wish to become pregnant now or in the future, permanent birth control may be right for you.
 Currently, the most common method for permanent birth control is a surgical procedure called tubal ligation (getting your “tubes tied”).
 Although effective, tubal ligation involves general anesthesia, skin incisions, and recovery from surgery.

-Right now, doctors at select women’s health centers are conducting a research study for the FemBloc® Permanent Contraceptive System – an in-office procedure for permanent birth control that does not involve surgery or incisions.
-Participants in the FemBloc Study will receive the FemBloc System and all study-related care at no cost.
+Right now, doctors at select women’s health centers are conducting a research study for FemBloc – an investigational, in-office permanent birth control that does not involve surgery, incisions or implants.
+Participants in the FemBloc Study will receive the FemBloc procedures followed by a confirmation test and all study-related care at no cost.

-Step 2 – Confirmation Procedures: About 3 months later, your doctor will perform an ultrasound in the office and then you will receive a radiology test to confirm that your fallopian tubes are closed.
-After the results of both tests, you may be told to use FemBloc as your birth control.
+About 3 months after your second FemBloc Treatment, your doctor will perform an ultrasound exam in the office to confirm that your fallopian tubes are closed.
+After the results of this test, you may be told to use FemBloc as your permanent birth control.

 See If You Qualify